 Johannes G. Khinast

-Professor at University of Graz and
+Professor at Graz University of Technology and

 CEO – Scientific Director of Reseach Center Pharmaceutical Engineering